How to Set Smarter Resolutions for 2021

 - Spread them out between the months, each task is assigned to each month.

-Example: I will run a 4 km charity race in December and get active this year.
+Example: I will be able to run 4km by December and get active this year.

 This breakdown allows you to be flexible and build up your skills in a healthy and safe way.
 If you keep at these slowly building tasks, by December exercise will be fully built into your schedule.
 With this sort of goal building, it focuses more on the ‘how’ of a goal instead of that ‘what’ of the end result.